APD/GBA (Belgium) - 109/2024

 The DPA upheld the complaint.

-The DPA found the controller failed to obtain valid consent for data processing.
-The consent given by the data subject was not given.
-This was because of negative consequences to be faced by the data subject.
-Thus, the controller violated Article 4(11) and Article 9(2) GDPR.
+First, the DPA found the controller failed to obtain valid consent for data processing.
+Indeed, the consent given by the data subject was not freely given.
+This was because the data subject would have faced negative consequences if they had not given the consent.

 Comment